 The calla lily was named after the Greek word for beautiful — calla.
 It is associated with the Greek goddess Hera.
-According to the legend Zeus brought Hercules, his son from another women, to Hera, his wife, while she was asleep to drink her milk.
+According to the legend Zeus brought Hercules, his son from another woman, to Hera, his wife, while she was asleep to drink her milk.
 When she woke up she pushed him away and drops of milk flew across the sky to create the milky way.
 The ones that fell on the ground grew into beautiful lilies.

 When Venus, goddess of love, beauty, and desire, saw the lilies she was jealous of their beauty.
 She cursed their beauty by placing a large yellow pistil in the middle of the flowers.
 Because of this story, some associate the calla lily with Venus and thus with lust and sexuality.